Google officially made its entry into the streaming of live TV, with the launch of YouTube TV, last year.

 Where is YouTube TV available?

 At launch, YouTube TV is only be available to customers in the US.
 It is limited to "the largest US markets" but will expand to cover more cities across the country.
-In October 2017, Google announced YouTube TV is available in 50 US metro areas.
+In October 2017, Google announced YouTube TV is available in 50 US metro areas, including:

-- Per the most recent Google Support page, YouTube TV is now available in the US cities of Austin, Albuquerque, Sacramento, Birmingham, Norfolk, Greenville, Portland, and Raleigh.
-Previously launched cities include NYC, Philadelphia, Denver, Atlanta, LA, Houston, Detroit, Cleveland, Chicago, San Diego, and Seattle.
+- Austin, Albuquerque, Sacramento, Birmingham, Norfolk, Greenville, Portland, Raleigh, NYC, Philadelphia, Denver, Atlanta, LA, Houston, Detroit, Cleveland, Chicago, San Diego, and Seattle.

 How much does YouTube TV cost?

-YouTube TV costs customers $35 a month with no contract.
-You can cancel at any time.
-Up to six users can access content when they want - and they each have access to their own recommendations and personal cloud DVR storage.
+YouTube TV costs customers $40 a month with no contract.
+That means you can cancel at any time.
+Google said up to six users can access content when they want - and they each have access to their own recommendations and personal cloud DVR storage.

 Want to know more?